eark-project/dm-hdfs-storage/README.md

-#HSink - A REST service for transfing large files
+#HSink - A REST service for transfering large files

 * Supports standard REST clients like *curl* or *wget*
 * A Java client is available by [dm-hdfs-storage-client](https://github.com/eark-project/dm-hdfs-storage-client)